What are the legal requirements to get married in australia?

 Your full names must be used in the vows or at least once somewhere else in the ceremony, but before the vows take place.

 1. Declaration of No Legal Impediment to Marriage - (before the ceremony and as close to the ceremony as possible)

 2. Official Certificate of Marriage - one copy to send to BDM

 3. Official Certificate of Marriage - one copy I keep for my records

 Your witnesses can be whoever you like, as long as they are over 18.

 I’m taking my partner’s name?
 What name do I sign on the marriage certificates?
 How do I change my name after the ceremony?

 On the marriage certificates you will sign your current name with your usual signature.

 To change your name to your spouse’s surname or to hyphenate your surnames, you will need to first obtain your Official Certificate of Marriage from BDM.
-I will update you on when your marriage is registered and send you a link where you can apply for your certificate.
+I will update you on when your marriage is registered and send you a link to where you can apply for your certificate.
 (Note: The certificate you receive on your wedding day is not a legal identification document.
-A small administration fee will be charged by BDM).
+A small administration fee will be charged by BDM on application).

 If you have any other questions about the marriage process or my services, please get in touch!